zxk688/CADFormer/README.md

 ## Setting Up

-The code has been verified to work with PyTorch v1.8.1 and Python 3.7, other versions may also be compatible.
+The code has been verified to work with PyTorch v1.8.1 and Python 3.7, and other versions may also be compatible.

 1. Follow [RMSIN](https://github.com/Lsan2401/RMSIN) instructions for environment set-up.
 2. Download [pretrained weights](https://github.com/SwinTransformer/storage/releases/download/v1.0.0/swin_base_patch4_window12_384_22k.pth) and [BERT weights](https://huggingface.co/google-bert/bert-base-uncased).